MelanieLinares/portfolio-new/site/content/post/new-increasing-efficiency-with-an-internal-portal-to-manage-dmv-iims-initiative-participants.md

         generic_content: >-
           ## The takeaway

-          This was a very long project, as is the case with most government work but the different teams I was able to work and collaborate with provided a great asset for delivering the projection time and to business needs.
-While the project did experience some ups and downs with funding and performance obstacles, the end result was highly praised by the team which now uses this application daily. 🎉
+          This was a very long project from start to finish, as is the case with most government work.
+While the project did experience some ups and downs with funding and performance obstacles, the end result was highly praised by the team which now uses this application daily.
+There has been a reduction of hours spent by the team managing data.
+Success!
+State-wide records and process continues to show improvement as the backlog decreases. 🎉

+          **Funding obstacle:** During December 2018 and January 2019 NC was affected by the federal government shutdown.
+All work completed towards projects had to be paused.

+          **Performance obstacle:** During API quality assurance testing it was found that pages loading mass amounts of data required a lengthy wait time for initial load.
+The data set for testing included a max of 10,000 records, but the production API exceeded this amount exponentially.
+This was not disclosed in inital testing and implementation so had to be quickly remediated before project launch.
+The method used at launch for fetching the amount of data records was not the most ideal, but the due to cross-team disagreements the data would not be sent in batches.

           >[Melanie] helps modernize aging applications by refactoring them using modern JavaScript frameworks, like Vue.js.
-Her user-first philosophy for user experience […] made Melanie a critical part of the team’s success.<br>
+Her user-first philosophy for user experience […] made her a critical part of the team’s success.<br>
           <cite>- Patrick Doran <small>NCDOT/NCDIT UX and Web Services Manager</small></cite>